“We are born obsolete: Günther Anders’s (Post)humanism”

 Keywords: Günther Anders; Günther Stern; anthropology; obsolescence; technology; human essence; world

-The web portal of the International Günther Anders Society provides a comprehensive biography with photos, links to manuscripts and further information:http://www.guenther-anders-gesellschaft.org/vita-guenther-anders/.
-Selection of recent English publications engaging with Anders include (listed in order of appearance and mostly easily available online): Christopher Müller, ‘Desert Ethics: Technology and the Question of Evil in Günther Anders and Jacques Derrida’, Parallax, Vol. 21, 1 (2015), 87-102; Günther Bischof, Jason Dawsey and Bernhard Fetz (eds.), The Life and Work of Günther Anders (Innsbruck: Studien Verlag, 2014); Babette Babich, ‘O Superman!
+The web portal of the International Günther Anders Society provides a comprehensive biography with photos, links to manuscripts and further information.
+Selection of recent English publications (up to 2015) on Anders: Christopher Müller, ‘Desert Ethics: Technology and the Question of Evil in Günther Anders and Jacques Derrida’, Parallax, Vol. 21, 1 (2015), 87-102; Günther Bischof, Jason Dawsey and Bernhard Fetz (eds.), The Life and Work of Günther Anders (Innsbruck: Studien Verlag, 2014); Babette Babich, ‘O Superman!
 Or being Towards Transhumanism: Martin Heidegger, Günther Anders, and Media Aesthetics’, Divinato 36 (2013), 41-99; Babette Babich, ‘Angels, the Space of Time, and Apocalyptic Blindness: On Günther Anders’ Endzeit-Endtime’, Ethics &Politics, XV, 2 (2013), 144-174; Timo Kaerlein, ‘Playing with Personal Media: On an Epistemology of Ignorance’, Culture Unbound, Vol. 5 (2013), 651-670; Konrad Paul Liessmann, ‘Thought after Auschwitz and Hiroshima: Günther Anders and Hannah Arendt’, Enrahonar, 46 (2011), 123-135; Ernst Schraube, ‘Torturing Things Until They Confess: Günther Anders’s Critique of Technology’, Science as Nature, Vol.14, 1 (2005), 77-85.

 Günther Anders, Die Antiquiertheit des Menschen 1: Über die Seele im Zeitalter der zweiten industriellen Revolution (München: C.H Beck, 1956); Günther Anders, Die Antiquiertheit des Menschen 2: Über die Zerstörung des Lebens im Zeitalter der dritten industriellen Revolution (München: C.H Beck, 1980).